 If you are going to install a drain in an existing driveway, I recommend putting in a trench drain system.
-You will need to cut and patch the concrete or asphalt driveway no matter which system you use.
+You will need to cut and patch the concrete or asphalt driveway no matter which system you choose.
 There will be more cutting and patching with the trench system.
-However, with the trench drain system, you will receive far more drainage for the amount of work applied to the project.
-(For another article on a driveway trench drain installation, follow this link.)
+However, with a trench drain system, you will receive far more drainage for the amount of work applied to the project.
+Searching for more information on why drainage is important, see this additional article.